laurencmanis/NBA-Expansion-Draft-Simulation/README.md

 - Gathered information on free agents from HoopsHype.

 ### Modeling Approach
-1. Player Clustering: Employed k-means clustering to categorize players into performance-based tiers.
+1. **Player Clustering**: Employed k-means clustering to categorize players into performance-based tiers.
-2. Team Win Projections: Developed a regression model to predict the percentage of total available wins attributed to each team in a season.
+2. **Team Win Projections**: Developed a regression model to predict the percentage of total available wins attributed to each team in a season.
-3. Simulation Functions: Defined functions to simulate player protections for existing teams and the selection process in the expansion draft.
+3. **Simulation Functions**: Defined functions to simulate player protections for existing teams and the selection process in the expansion draft.
-4. Statistical Framework: Created a framework to project and scale team total per-game stats, which were input into the win projections model.
+4. **Statistical Framework**: Created a framework to project and scale team total per-game stats, which were input into the win projections model.
-5. Comprehensive Simulations: Conducted 1,000 simulations for each potential number of protected players (N=6 to N=11), assessing outcomes of the expansion draft.
+5. **Comprehensive Simulations**: Conducted 1,000 simulations for each potential number of protected players (N=6 to N=11), assessing outcomes of the expansion draft.
 Results

 ## Optimal Protection Strategy (N=7)